-We’ve hand-picked the following parks and playgrounds for a variety of reasons and sure, there are probably others that fit the bill, but we think these five are pretty special.
+We’ve hand-picked the following parks that we think are pretty special.
 These are the parks that put the ‘great’ in ‘great day out’.
-They lift the bar considerably, so that when you return to your humble little suburban corner park, the kids feel slightly hard done by if the memory of this recently visited park is still fresh.
-We think they’re very worthy of a day trip from the Hills with the kids.
+They lift the bar considerably, so that when you return to your humble little suburban corner park, the kids feel slightly hard done by if the memory of this recently visited park is still fresh!
+We think they’re worthy of a day trip from the Hills with the kids but be warned, because they’re pretty epic they do get busy on weekends and in school holidays.

 Livvi’s Place, Yamble Reserve, Quarry Road, Ryde

-This playground is quite simply AH-MAAAAZ-ZING!!!!!!!!!
-So amazing that it warrants every single one of those exclamation marks.
+This playground is fab!
 The concept of the numerous Livvi’s Places in Sydney and around Australia is a really interesting one.
 In a nutshell, these inclusive play spaces provide a unique environment for children of all ages and all abilities to play side by side.
 You can read more at touchedbyolivia.com.au.

-The playground at Yamble Reserve is visually stunning, with different pockets to discover and lots of brightly coloured elements to explore and ponder.
+The playground at Yamble Reserve is stunning, with different pockets to discover and lots of brightly coloured elements to explore and ponder.
 There are stepping bells and bongos, a large sand area with a cool water pump, excellent long flying fox and a second one with a chair and harness, big spinning structures, little hills and tunnels and more.
-There are the humble old-school swings too, but these were being completely ignored given all the other uber cool stuff on offer.
-Poor swings.

 Huge shade sails cover a large portion of the playground but not the flying fox.
 Some trees offer a bit of extra shade too but in the middle of the day it probably gets quite warm.
 It’s fully fenced with security gates and there’s plenty of seating.
 But this is the type of playground where, with toddlers particularly, you kind of have to wander around with them – but that’s really no hassle as it’s so much darn fun!
 Older kids would probably be ok to roam around a bit on their own with less supervision.